angelopanaro/angelopanaro.github.io/_pages/research.md

-My research focuses on comparative politics, particularly the study of authoritarian regimes and autocratization, comparative welfare states, the politics of social policy, and socio-economic inequalities.
+My research focuses on comparative politics, particularly the study of authoritarian regimes and regime changes, comparative welfare states, social policy, and socio-economic inequalities.

 ## Peer-Reviewed Articles